Some employers think the clauses are exclusive – but they are not in fact.

 Where an employees refuses to comply, both restrictive covenants and garden leave clauses can only be enforced with a court injunction, often preceded by a cease and desist letter.
 This is expensive.
 The remedy is also discretionary and therefore there is no certainty that the court will grant the injunction.
-There are alternatives to avoiding litigation an employer can consider such as undertakings.
+There are alternatives to avoid litigation an employer can consider such as undertakings.

 Garden leave clauses will be enforceable under the employment contract if they go no further than is reasonably necessary to protect the employer’s legitimate interest.
 The duration of garden leave tends to be for the period of notice.
 For senior employees and company directors notice periods can be up to 12 months depending upon the facts.

 As with garden leave clauses, restrictive covenants are more likely to be enforceable providing they go no further than is reasonably necessary to protect the legitimate interests of the employer.
 Drafting the restriction too widely is likely to lead to it being unenforceable.
 The duration of restrictive covenants vary and also often mirror the length of the employee’s notice period.